akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 ```
 <br />

-Actually I'm exagerrating they don't give up - mostly because we bring them a decent amount of income, but still we have to explain each time how to do it.
-But once they have it on the phone everything is alright, but it couldn't work for our project.
+Actually I'm exaggerating they don't give up - mostly because we bring them a decent amount of income, but still we have to explain each time how to do it.
+However, once they have it on the phone everything is alright, but it couldn't work for our project.

 <br /><br />
 ## What are the other app alternatives ?